acikgozb/dotfiles/setup/notes.md

   - beautysh
   - dlv

-- Install the languages below globally:
+- Install the languages below for user (not just nvim):

-  - .net
   - js
   - ts